juspay/todo-app/tutorial/nixify/1_nix_flake.md

     };
 }
 ```
+A nix flake such as the one above consumes certain `inputs` and produces certain `outputs`.
 Let's break down each part of this `flake.nix`:

 ### Inputs [^1]